 World Civilizations: Prehistory to 1500

-This course covers the world's major civilizations up to 1500, including ancient Egypt.
+This course covers the world's major civilizations up to the year 1500, including ancient Egypt.
 Students learn about the political, social, economic and cultural aspects of all of these civilizations.

 History of the Middle East